-Electives for the M.Arch.
-Program Electives are open to all students in the School, subject to the prerequisites listed in the course descriptions.
-Students waived out of Structures II, Structures III, Technology II, or Technology III must take a course from the following list for each waived course.
-Some courses are
+Electives are open to all students in the School, subject to the prerequisites listed in the course descriptions.
+Students waived out of Structures II, Enclosures & Environments, II, Building Systems, I or Building Systems, II must take a course from the following list for each waived course.
+Some courses are not offered every year.
+Additional technology electives are occasionally taught.